KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 f = f_emissive + f_diffuse + f_specular
 ```

-If textures are not set, the default values of the clearcoat layer textures are used and the values are not inherited from the underlying Metallic-Roughness material.
+If textures are not set, the default values of the clearcoat layer textures are used and the values are not inherited from the underlying Metallic-Roughness (or other) material.
 If one wants to have the same textures, one have to explicitly set the same texture sources.

 ## Appendix